Zamiell/eslint-plugin-no-array-any/README.md

 // Good
 const myArray: string[] = [];

+// Bad
+const myMap = new Map();

+// Good
+const myMap = new Map<string, string>();
 ```

 This is useful because the `noImplicitAny` TypeScript compiler flag does not catch this pattern.
-Declaring arrays without the type can make code harder to read, especially if the array is instantiated far away from where it is mutated.
+Declaring objects without the type can make code harder to read, especially if the array/object is instantiated far away from where it is mutated.

 <br>